multihack/multihack-web/README.md

 ## Fetch Code

-Press the refresh icon next to "Project Files" to fetch your team's code.
+Press the refresh icon next to "Project Files" to force a sync and fetch any unwatched code.

 ## Run Your Own Instance